 Similarly, applicants may establish that a reply was filed with a postcard receipt that properly identifies the reply and provides prima facie evidence that the reply was timely filed.
 See MPEP § 503.
 For example, if the application has been held abandoned for failure to file a reply to a first Office action, and applicant has a postcard receipt showing that an amendment was timely filed in response to the Office action, then the holding of abandonment should be withdrawn upon the filing of a petition to withdraw the holding of abandonment.
-When the reply is shown to have been timely filed based on a postcard receipt, the reply must be entered into PALM using the date of receipt of the reply as shown on the post card receipt.
+When the reply is shown to have been timely filed based on a postcard receipt, the reply must be entered into One Patent Service Gateway (via Patent Data Portal) using the date of receipt of the reply as shown on the post card receipt.

-Where a certificate of mailing under 37 CFR 1.8, but not a postcard receipt, is relied upon in a petition to withdraw the holding of abandonment, see 37CFR 1.8(b) and MPEP § 512.
+Where a certificate of mailing under 37 CFR 1.8, but not a postcard receipt, is relied upon in a petition to withdraw the holding of abandonment, see 37 CFR 1.8(b) and MPEP § 512.
 As stated in 37 CFR 1.8(b)(3) the statement that attests to the previous timely mailing or transmission of the correspondence must be on a personal knowledge basis, or to the satisfaction of the Director of the USPTO.
 If the statement attesting to the previous timely mailing is not made by the person who signed the Certificate of Mailing (i.e., there is no personal knowledge basis), then the statement attesting to the previous timely mailing should include evidence that supports the conclusion that the correspondence was actually mailed (e.g., copies of a mailing log establishing that correspondence was mailed for that application).
-When the correspondence is shown to have been timely filed based on a certificate of mailing, the correspondence is entered into PALM with the actual date of receipt (i.e., the date that the duplicate copy of the papers was filed with the statement under 37CFR 1.8).
+When the correspondence is shown to have been timely filed based on a certificate of mailing, the correspondence is entered into One Patent Service Gateway (via Patent Data Portal) with the actual date of receipt (i.e., the date that the duplicate copy of the papers was filed with the statement under 37 CFR 1.8).

 37 CFR 1.8(b) also permits applicant to notify the Office of a previous mailing or transmission of correspondence and submit a statement under 37 CFR 1.8(b)(3) accompanied by a duplicate copy of the correspondence when a reasonable amount of time (e.g., more than one month) has elapsed from the time of mailing or transmitting of the correspondence.
 Applicant does not have to wait until the application becomes abandoned before notifying the Office of the previous mailing or transmission of the correspondence.
-Applicant does not have to wait until the application becomes abandoned before notifying the Office of the previous mailing or transmission of the correspondence.
 Applicant should check the private Patent Application Information Retrieval (PAIR) system for the status of the correspondence before notifying the Office.
 See MPEP § 512.